Archived Reporting Requirements Notices*

 - Healthcare-related expenses

-For recipients of over $500,000 in aggregate PRF payments, providers must provide a further expense breakdown that includes:
+For recipients of $500,000 or more in aggregate PRF payments, providers must provide a further expense breakdown that includes:

 Basic organization information